 Qatar’s evolution a work in progress as 2022 World Cup nears

-The construction boom that accompanied the winning bid has been built on the backs of migrant laborers from India, Pakistan, Nepal and other Asian nations, much like it has in other oil-rich sheikhdoms in the region.
+That construction boom has been built on the backs of migrant laborers from India, Pakistan, Nepal and other Asian nations, much like it has in other oil-rich sheikhdoms in the region.
 As oil prices crashed below $30 a barrel in 2016, construction firms in Qatar and elsewhere in the region suffered.
 Some stopped paying staffers on time, if at all.
 Others seized workers’ passports or otherwise abused Qatar’s “kafala” system that ties expatriate workers to a single employer.

 In recent months, Qatar ended a requirement for some workers to seek their employers’ permission before leaving the country.
 It also required contractors who bring in workers from other nations to reimburse employees for any recruitment fee they paid to an outside agency to facilitate their placement.